nuno-andre/clyphx/docs/macrobat_manual.md

 To specify a number, look at the Chain List of the Drum Rack.
 The first chain listed is 1, second is 2, etc.

-**MACRO NAMES:**

-Macro names can be the name of a [Simpler/Sampler parameter](#5.-simpler/sampler-parameter-names) to control.
+**MACRO NAMES:** can be the name of a [Simpler/Sampler parameter](#5.-simpler/sampler-parameter-names) to control.

-**EXTRA FUNCTIONS:**

-The parameters that you've assigned to the Macros can be reset to their default value by toggling the DR Rack's On/Off switch (turn if off and then on again).
+**EXTRA FUNCTIONS:** The parameters that you've assigned to the Macros can be reset to their default value by toggling the DR Rack's On/Off switch (turn if off and then on again).

 ---

 ## nK Dr Multi

 The DR Multi Rack is basically the reverse of the [DR Rack](#nk-dr).
 It can control the same parameter of multiple instances of Simpler/Sampler inside of a Drum Rack on the Track it is on.

-**RACK NAME:**

-Rack name needs to start with `NK DR MULTI`.
+**RACK NAME:** needs to start with `NK DR MULTI`.
 After this name, you will specify the name of the [Simpler/Sampler parameter](#5.-simpler/sampler-parameter-names) to control.

-**MACRO NAMES:**

-Macro names can be the name or number of the Simpler/Sampler instance to control.
+**MACRO NAMES:** can be the name or number of the Simpler/Sampler instance to control.
 The names you specify **are** case-sensitive.

 ---